How sexual abuse affects adults | Bolt Burdon Kemp How sexual abuse affects adults | Bolt Burdon Kemp

 • Higher risk of contracting sexually transmitted infections (STIs)

-• Increased probability of the individual going on to engage in high-risk sexual behaviour such as unprotected sex with multiple partners
+• Increased probability of engaging in high-risk sexual behaviour, such as unprotected sex with multiple partners

 • Fear and anxiety, including social anxiety disorders